Production Maintenance Complete for Sunday, Nov. 17, 2024

 GenAI (Generative AI): GenAI is a type of AI that creates original content like text, images, or videos based on natural language prompts.

-UIS offers resources to enable CU System employees to explore AI's potential and address associated concerns and issues.
+UIS offers resources to enable CU System Administration employees to explore AI's potential and address associated concerns and issues.
 The information presented below is subject to change.
 Users should reference the university’s policies and guidance regarding data classification and compliance, information security, privacy, copyright implications and the potential for bias when using AI.
-Begin by reviewing the CU System Guidance for AI Tools.
+Begin by reviewing the CU System Administration Guidance for AI Tools.

-Summary Review of AI Guidance
+Summary Review of AI Guidance:

 You are responsible for the data you enter into a tool and the output from AI tools.
 Do not use highly confidential data while using AI tools.